esminc/operate_do/README.md

 # OperateDo

-PerateDo provides a simple way to manage thread-local variable which represents the operator of a transaction.
+OperateDo provides a simple way to manage thread-local variable which represents the operator of a transaction.

 ## Installation